 In terms of how to protect wooden window frames, you are best to treat them as required.

-While wood looks amazing, it can be threatened by insects and weathering element.
+While wood looks amazing, it can be threatened by insects and weathering elements.
 Therefore, it is suggested that it is treated for optimum preservation with a wood preservative for window frames.

 Treating wood window frames with Chromated Copper Arsenate (CCA) is a great way of protecting wooden window frames.

-A varnish or stain is another way of protecting your wooden window frames as it stops weathering elements from getting to the wood immediately.
+Varnish or stain is another way of protecting your window frames as it stops weathering elements from getting to the wood immediately.

 Don’t forget!
-Re-varnishing wooden window frames is important after original varnish has begun to wear down.
+Re-varnishing timber window frames is important after the original varnish has begun to wear down.
 You don’t need to spend huge amounts of money on a varnish but you do need to make sure you sand the frames down before varnishing.

 A wood stain is probably less effective than varnish for its ability to prevent rot and weathering but it does help lengthen the life of wood window frames.

 A wood stain is absorbed into the wood and is in line with the color of the wood you’re painting on, while varnish is a clear and transparent sheen.